TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 37/Genesis 37.3.md

 ---

-Now Israel loved Joseph more than all his children, because he was the son of his old age: and he made him a coat of many colors.
+Now Israel loved Joseph more than all his children, because he was the son of his old age, and he made him a coat of many colors.